TheOGChips/tsudoku/README.md

 >`$ view README.md`
 >`$ nano -v README.md`

 **Note for inexperienced WSL users**: tsudoku will not be compilable or playable unless a WSL shell is opened first.
 A WSL shell should be easily accessible from either a PowerShell or Windows Command Prompt by running `wsl.exe` at the current terminal prompt.
 Also see the example below.
-If you are unsure how to install or setup WSL, please reference https://learn.microsoft.com/en-us/windows/wsl/install .
+If you are unsure how to install or setup WSL, please reference [Microsoft's instructions](https://learn.microsoft.com/en-us/windows/wsl/install).
 It's recommended to install on Debian Bullseye or newer.

 - Ex: Running tsudoku from Windows Command Prompt or PowerShell.

 >`> wsl.exe '~/.cargo/bin/tsudoku'`

-This can also be found in `tsudoku.bat` on the main branch (https://github.com/TheOGChips/tsudoku), which is also provided for Windows/WSL users.
+This can also be found in `tsudoku.bat` on the [`main`](https://github.com/TheOGChips/tsudoku) branch, which is also provided for Windows/WSL users.
 Double-clicking on this batch file should open up a Windows Terminal and automatically start tsudoku.
 Note that quitting tsudoku will also automatically close the instance/tab in Windows Terminal.

 **Note for PowerShell users**: An alternative method to get a shortcut to `tsudoku` is to add the following function to your PowerShell profile.
 This file can be found by running `> $env:USERPROFILE` at a PowerShell prompt.
 This will allow you to run tsudoku directly from PowerShell in one step.
 Note that you will have to start a new instance of PowerShell after adding this to your PowerShell profile.

->`function tsudoku { wsl.exe '~/.cargo/bin//tsudoku' }`
+>`function tsudoku { wsl.exe '~/.cargo/bin/tsudoku' }`

 ## Prerequisites